damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 Some tips to help you out here: tell us about where you were before GitLab, why you wanted to join our team, just a little something about your background and of course something on what you like to do in your spare time."
+* [ ] Hiring Manager: Schedule a video call with new team member at the start of their day
+* [ ] Buddy: Schedule video call for first day to introduce yourself

 ### ON YOUR FIRST DAY